It won’t do for me. Now.

 The odd cut finger is something I can tolerate for now but damage to my heart and lungs is something I couldn’t countenance.

-I do have a spray both with an extractor fan that connects to an external vent for airbrushing.
+I do have a spray booth with an extractor fan that connects to an external vent for airbrushing.
 This reduces the amount of spray mist and fumes around but not all of it and I don’t use it all the time.
 Something else was needed.

 I looked into respirators and face masks.

-After a few days research I’d learned more about mask ratings and the levels of protection than I wanted but also understood the Filtering Face Piece mask protection rating (known as P1, P2 or P3) and the now often talked about Covid-combating-N95 grade of mask.
+After a few days of research, I’d learned more about mask ratings and the levels of protection than I wanted but also understood the Filtering Face Piece mask protection rating (known as P1, P2 or P3) and the now often talked about Covid-combating-N95 grade of mask.

-Given the particle size of the paints and model making materials worked with something better than the standard dust mask or cheap masks now so common is required.
+Given the particle size of the paints and model-making materials working with something better than the standard dust mask or cheap masks now so common is required.

 I’m no expert but for the particle sizes present and their concentrations when spray painting, a rating of P3 seemed appropriate.

 It also needs to be easy to wear and fit when wearing my head visor.

-I occasionally spend long periods hunched over plastic figures or landscape applying different layers of colour so it needs to be comfortable and adjustable to reduce strain.
+I occasionally spend long periods hunched over plastic figures or landscapes applying different layers of colour so it needs to be comfortable and adjustable to reduce strain.

 Finally, it’ll be surrounded by other tools; so needs to be tough and able to survive chance encounters with knives, soldering irons, drills and the like.

 The mask that meets these needs

-The filter has a P3 rating giving the protection wanted while the mask itself has been comfortable to wear, provides a good seal and doesn’t cause any discomfort or breathing difficulties in use.
+The filter has a P3 rating giving the protection wanted while the mask itself is comfortable to wear, provides a good seal and doesn’t cause any discomfort or breathing difficulties in use.

 It’s also rugged and has already had a couple of knocks and scrapes with a scalpel.